How to Start a Dead ATV: Step-By-Step Guide

 The kill switch is usually not operated during regular riding but sits fully exposed on the handlebars.
 Over time, internal corrosion caused by dirt and water may cause malfunction by preventing a proper connection.

-In some cases, you can return the switch to working order by soaking it with WD40 while repeatedly operating it.
+Sometimes, you can return the switch to a working order by soaking it with WD40 while repeatedly operating it.
 If possible, disassemble the switch to clean its internal metal connectors.

 While this may bring the ATV back to life, it should only be a temporary fix.
-Corrosion issues tend to come back sooner or later when they’ve first appeared.
+Corrosion issues tend to return sooner or later when they first appear.

 Your best bet for a more permanent fix is to replace the switch with a new one and protect it by packing the internals with non-conductive dielectric grease.

-Also, make sure the switch is not full of mud and water, which would cause an internal short.
+Also, ensure the switch is not full of mud and water, which would cause an internal short.

 8. Make Sure the Solenoid Has Power